RRB ALP Syllabus 2026 & Exam Pattern: Detailed Guide for CBT 1, CBT 2, and CBAT

 RRB ALP Syllabus and Exam Pattern 2026

-This year, the board has updated the RRB ALP 2026 syllabus and exam structure.
-A significant change includes the revised weightage for final merit calculation: CBT-2 Part A and the Computer-Based Aptitude Test (CBAT) now carry an equal 50% weightage each, shifting from the previous 70:30 ratio.
+This year, the RRB has updated the RRB ALP 2026 syllabus and restructuring the weightage system.
+As per the latest notification, the final merit list will now be calculated with equal weightage (50% each) for CBT-2 Part A and the Computer-Based Aptitude Test (CBAT), moving away from the previous 70:30 distribution.

 RRB ALP Syllabus and Exam Pattern 2026- Overview